Noise At Work: Harmful to Hearing and Heart

 Loud environmental noise is not only harmful to your hearing and cardiovascular health, but can also cause sleep disturbances, pain and fatigue, poor work and school performance, and increase in stress hormones.

 How do you protect yourself?
 Better Hearing Institute advises these common-sense guidelines:

 - Know which noises can cause damage (those above 80 decibels), including jet engines, lawn mowers, motorcycles, chainsaws, powerboats, and personal stereos.
 If you have to raise your voice to shout over the noise to be heard by someone within an arm's length away, the noise is probably in this range.

 - Since loud music is a well-known source of toxic noise, keep the volume of your iPod or another personal audio equipment at a comfortably low volume and take frequent breaks from listening

 - When involved in loud work or recreational activities, wear hearing protective devices such as earplugs or earmuffs.
 They are required by law to be labeled with a Noise Reduction Rating (NRR) that is based on performance obtained under ideal laboratory conditions, so keep this in mind when shopping around.

 If you think you might have hearing loss, get tested and treated as soon as possible.
-To find a hearing professsional near you or to learn more about hearing protection, visit Healthy Hearing's Find a Hearing Professional page.
+To find a hearing professsional near you or to learn more about hearing protection, visit Healthy Hearing's clinic directory to schedule an appointment.